Experienced Portland Railroad & Train Accident Lawyer

 Defective equipment can include faulty brakes, defective signaling systems, malfunctioning tracks, or faulty train components.
 If any of these fail, the consequences can be disastrous.

-Maintenance issues also play a significant role in train accidents.
 Due to the constant use and wear and tear, trains require regular inspections and maintenance to keep them in optimal condition.

 Failure to address maintenance issues, such as worn-out tracks or outdated equipment, can increase the risk of accidents.